-D Video games that offer continuous action such as Super Mario Kart are more enjoyable to play than static-screen games like Microsoft Solitaire.
+B Video games that offer continuous action such as Super Mario Kart are more enjoyable to play than games like Microsoft Solitaire.

 Based on information in the Article, in what way do Super Mario Kart and Microsoft Solitaire contrast?

 A Only Microsoft Solitaire was designed to teach players a valuable computer skill.